buckie/cv/cv/cv.md

 Haskell
 :   ★★☆☆☆

-    My current langauage of interest.
+    My current language of interest.
 Though I've studied it for several years, only in the past several months have I begun to feel comfortable with it.
 However, the study of Haskell has had a profound and positive impact on both how I think about engineering and how I implement solutions.

 JS
 :   ★★☆☆☆